SehiliChamsEddine/CHHP/README.md

 The manuscript reports that:

-- MLP pruning benefits from the added structural priors.
+- MLP pruning benefits from the added structural priors
-- Applying the same single-matrix score directly to attention does not provide the same benefit.
+- Applying the same single-matrix score directly to attention does not provide the same benefit
-- Performance becomes scale- and sparsity-dependent for billion-parameter models beyond roughly 70% sparsity.
+- Performance becomes scale- and sparsity-dependent for billion-parameter models beyond roughly 70% sparsity
-- Extreme sparsity can require more careful selection of the contrast exponent.
+- Extreme sparsity can require more careful selection of the contrast exponent

 Future extensions proposed in the manuscript include coupled QK/VO masking, head-level contrast, per-head uniqueness, and adaptive contrast scheduling.